jeka-dev/jeka/dev.jeka.core/src/main/doc/Getting Started.md

 You can also use `jeka show` as a shorthand for `jeka webReader#displayContent`.

-Note : You can also configure plugin by overriding `JkCommands@setup` methods.
+Note : You can also configure plugin by overriding `JkCommandSet@setup` methods.
 In this case the values set here will override the ones provided by command line.

-## Configure/Enhance a Plugin From Another One
+## Configure/Enhance a plugin from another one

 It's quite common to have a plugin that acts as an enhancer of another one.
 For example _Jacoco_ plugin enhance _Java_ plugin by adding test coverage when tests are run.

-Of course this kind of mechanism is possible because _Java_ plugin test feature has been designed to be extendable but the idea is that a plugin can access or load any other plugins for its _command class_ owner.
+Of course this kind of mechanism is possible because _Java_ plugin test feature has been designed to be extendable but the idea is that a plugin can access or load any other plugins from its owning _commandSet class_.

 Let's modify the webReader plugin in order it can allow the url be modified from the outside.